Hardhat-Enterprises/breaking-captcha/README.md

 python3 run.py
 ```

+### Improving your model:
+There are a number of ways for you to improve your model.
+It can come in the form of adjusting the learning rate of your model, adding regularization features such as batch normalization or dropout and even activation functions.
+In addition, your model can be tested against newly generated data via data augmentation.
+Data Augmentation can be utilizied via Keras's ImageDataGenerator library.
+Examples of these techniques can be viewed through this link: https://www.tensorflow.org/tutorials/images/data_augmentation.

 ### Additional data:
 - [The CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html): It consist of 60000 32x32 colour images in 10 classes, with 6000 image per class.
 There are 50000 training images and 10000 test images.
 - [reCAPTCHA dataset](https://github.com/brian-the-dev/recaptcha-dataset): It contains thousands of image dataset